liben2018/mxnet-yolo/README.md

+# YOLO-v2: Real-Time Object Detection

-# History of mAP
+## History of mAP

 ### Resnet-50:
 - 2018/06/14: Epoch[105] Validation-mAP=0.757725

-# YOLO-v2: Real-Time Object Detection

 Still under development.
 71 mAP(darknet) and 74mAP(resnet50) on VOC2007 achieved so far.
 This is a pre-released version.

 ### Disclaimer